 Generalized Social Anxiety

-Emotional Symptoms of Social Anxiety Disorder
+Symptoms Of Social Anxiety Disorder

-- Crippling fear of negative judgment from strangers
+- Fear of judgment

 Treating Social Anxiety Disorder

 If left untreated, social anxiety disorder can worsen and have debilitating effects.
 It may result in lower education, poor work performance, lower-quality relationships, and decreased quality of life.
 This condition is also frequently associated with low self-esteem, suicidal ideation*, financial issues, and lower socioeconomic status.

 Up to 90% of people with social anxiety disorder may have other mental health conditions as well, potentially including depression or substance use disorder.
 Social anxiety disorder is normally treatable, but many people experience symptoms for decades before they seek help.

 It can be beneficial to talk to your doctor if you’re experiencing social anxiety disorder symptoms.
 Research indicates that various treatments, usually involving social anxiety therapy like CBT, can effectively treat this condition.